-Professionals in business management fields can choose between a Master of Business Administration (MBA) degree and an Master of Science (MS) degree.
+Professionals in business management fields can choose between a Master of Business Administration (MBA) degree and a Master of Science (MS) degree.
 These two degree programs overlap in many ways, but there are crucial differences that you should be aware of before you make your decision.
 Some schools offer both types of degrees in various business management specializations.

-Here’s a look at both options.
+Here’s a closer look at both options.

 An Overview of MBA Programs